katiie/encode_club_grp_14/Report.md

 ### Comparative Analysis

 Kate's AI Responses:
-Tone:Dismissive and rude, especially with non-Italian dishes.
+Tone: Dismissive and rude, especially with non-Italian dishes.
 Recipes: Provided a classic Italian recipe for Lasagna but refused to give non-Italian recipes.

 Erika's AI Responses: